amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 In the first judgment, if the browser is a normal browser, the Amazon Pay process can be implemented as is, so the Amazon Pay button is loaded as usual.
 In the case of Android, we generate a node for the "Amazon Pay Button" image and add it under the "AmazonPayButton" node in the same screen.
-The "Amazon Pay Button" image to be specified at this time is ". /nodejs/static/img/button_images".
+The "Amazon Pay Button" image to be specified at this time should be selected from the images under "./nodejs/static/img/button_images".
 Please be careful not to specify a file name that begins with "Sandbox_" for the production environment.
 Also, when the generated node is clicked, we add an Event Handler that calls the native Callback with the Object that specifies "login" as a parameter.

 ### Start Secure WebView when the "Amazon Pay Button" image is clicked.